-This statistical model computes a forecast of pan-Arctic and regional mean September sea ice extents (regions were defined based on NSDIC's data mask (Fetterer et al., 2010)).
-Monthly averaged June sea ice concentration fields between 1979 and 2019 were used to create a climate network of June sea ice concentration data.
-This was then utilised in a Bayesian Linear Regression in order to forecast September extents.
-The model predicts a pan-Arctic extent of 4.021 million square kilometres.
+This statistical model computes a forecast of pan-Arctic September sea ice extent.
+Monthly averaged Juy sea ice concentration fields between 1979 and 2019 were used to create a climate (complex) network of July sea ice concentration data.
+This was then utilised in a Gaussian Process Regression in order to forecast September extent.
+The model predicts a pan-Arctic extent of 3.98 million square kilometres.
 Sea ice concentration data were taken from NSIDC (Cavalieri et al., 1996; Maslanik and Stroeve, 1999).